A Notice of Arbitration: What You Should Know

 Arbitration notice should be straightforward and not litigation.
 Technical defects generally do not win the day.
 Since the arbitrator may overlook them, energy spent objecting to defects is better spent proactively clarifying confusion.

 If your notice is unclear, by all means, rectify it.
-Remember, the bare Constitutional minimum of actual or constructive notice is enough when it comes to Notice of Arbitration.
+Remember, the bare Constitutional minimum of actual or constructive notice is enough for a Notice of Arbitration.
 Purposeful nonappearance will result in a default award.

 Scott Van Soye